Located on Florida’s east coast, Port Canaveral is the closest cruise port to Orlando and its world-class theme parks and entertainment options.

-There is a nominal fee to enter Jetty Park.
-Included in the fee to enter the park (starting at $4 per car and up) are boardwalk, beach and shower access.
+There is a fee to enter Jetty Park.
+Included in the fee to enter the park (starting at $16 per car) are boardwalk, beach, and shower access.

-You’ll find plenty of parking, sandy beaches, a bar & grill, and a long pier jutting out into the Atlantic Ocean (which is the perfect spot to watch sail away).
+You’ll find parking, sandy beaches, a bar and grill, and a long pier jutting out into the Atlantic Ocean (which is the perfect spot to watch sail away).

 Pin it for later!

 - Mardi Gras Trip Report, Day 1: Let’s Get This Party Started

 - 13 Photos of the Rooftop Garden on Celebrity Edge